MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 ![MetricMenu](Media/MetricMenu.png)

-You should now see pinned to you custom dashboard, the chart that you just designed.
+You should now see, pinned to you custom dashboard, the chart that you've just designed.

 ![MetricMenu](Media/CustomDashboard.png)